vishnu350/st/README.md

 The popular alternative, rxvt has only 32K lines of code.
 This is just too much for something as simple as a terminal emulator; it's yet another example of code complexity.

+# Installation (AppImage)

+The recommended AppImage installation method is through Ivan's [AM/Appman](https://github.com/ivan-hc/AM):

+    am -i st+

+Else, you can just download the latest AppImage from the [release section](https://github.com/vishnu350/st/releases).
+Rename it to **st+** and place it in your system PATH.
+You must also manually install the st+ terminfo (recommended), manpage and nautilus script.
+Do this by running these commands from within st+ (create the dirs if needed):

+    sudo tic -sx $APPDIR/st.info                                              # Recommended (terminfo) sudo cp $APPDIR/st+.1 /usr/local/share/man/man1/.                         # Optional (manpage)
+    sudo cp $APPDIR/open-terminal.py /usr/share/nautilus-python/extensions/.  # Optional (nautilus script)

+Notes on AppImage install flow:
+- AM will support auto-updates with checksum integrity verification.
+- If [AM/Appman](https://github.com/ivan-hc/AM) was not used, then the manpage, terminfo and nautilus scripts must be installed manually.
+- AppImages will be larger in size, but there will be virtually zero difference in performance.
+- Fira Code nerd-fonts are not included by default.
+You must install it manually and set it in `~/.st.conf`.

 # Installation (Manual Build)

-You need the following packages:
+You will need the following packages:

     sudo apt install build-essential libxft-dev pkg-config python3-nautilus

-To avoid conflicts, default nautilus open terminal extension should be removed:
+To avoid conflicts, default nautilus open terminal extension should be removed (if applicable):

     sudo apt remove nautilus-extension-gnome-terminal